numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobs.md

 ## The logic behind PageItemScraper.RemoveUnsuitable()

-If the `PageItemScraper.IsThresholdConditionMet()` method returns `True` for a given `Page`, the exploration must stops and the "extra" `PageItem` objects should not be part of the `WIDExploration` object.
+If the `PageItemScraper.IsThresholdConditionMet()` method returns `True` for a given `Page`, the exploration must stop and the unsuitable `PageItem` objects must be removed.

 The `RemoveUnsuitable()` method is intended for the purpose above, and it works using the following logic: